7 Types of Arguments in Argumentative Essays

 An evaluation argument judges something against a defined set of criteria.
 The key is that you establish the criteria first, then measure the subject against them.
 Without clear criteria, an evaluation is just an opinion.
 With them, it becomes a structured argument.
 Any argumentative essay that asks "how good is X?" or "does X work?" is an evaluation argument.

 Essay example: An argumentative essay evaluating a government public health campaign: criteria set as reach, behaviour change, cost-effectiveness, and equity.
-Each criterion is applied with evidence, and a final verdict is argued from the cumulative assessment.
+Each criterion is applied with evidence, and a final verdict is argued from the cumulative assessment. |

-Best for: Critical analysis argumentative essays · Book and film review essays · Programme evaluations |
+Best for: Critical analysis, argumentative essays · Book and film review essays, Programme evaluations

 7. Narrative Argument

-Essay example: A personal essay arguing for prison reform opens with the writer's own experience visiting a family member in a failing facility, then moves from that specific story to the broader systemic argument, the story is the evidence, not just the context.
+Essay example: A personal essay arguing for prison reform opens with the writer's own experience visiting a family member in a failing facility, then moves from that specific story to the broader systemic argument; the story is the evidence, not just the context.
+Best for: Personal argumentative essays.
+Narrative essays that take a position · Admissions essays with an argument |

-Most argumentative essays use Classical structure as the skeleton, but the internal logic varies depending on what your thesis is claiming.
+Most argumentative essays use a classical structure as the skeleton, but the internal logic varies depending on what your thesis is claiming.
 A thesis that says "X causes Y" is making a Causal argument.
 A thesis that says "the evidence points to X" is making an Inductive argument.
 Knowing which type of reasoning your thesis requires tells you exactly what kind of evidence you need to find.

-1. Deductive Reasoning in Argumentative Essays
+1. What Is Deductive Reasoning in an Argumentative Essay?

-How it shows up in an argumentative essay: Your essay establishes a general principle (e.g. "policies that reduce harm without restricting freedom should be supported"), then applies it to a specific case (e.g. "needle exchanges reduce harm without restricting freedom"), then argues the conclusion (e.g. "needle exchanges should be supported").
+How it shows up in an argumentative essay: Your essay establishes a general principle (e.g. "policies that reduce harm without restricting freedom should be supported"), applies it to a specific case (e.g. "needle exchanges reduce harm without restricting freedom"), then argues the conclusion (e.g. "needle exchanges should be supported").
 The reader has to either accept the conclusion or challenge one of your premises.

 Watch for: One false or disputed premise collapses the entire argument.
-Make sure your general principle is one your reader will accept before you build from it.
+Make sure your general principle is one your reader will accept before you build from it. |

-2. Inductive Reasoning in Argumentative Essays
+2. What Is Inductive Reasoning in an Argumentative Essay?

-How it shows up in an argumentative essay: Your essay gathers multiple pieces of evidence studies, data points, examples, and argues that taken together they point to a conclusion.
+How it shows up in an argumentative essay: Your essay gathers multiple pieces of evidence, studies, data points, examples, and argues that taken together they point to a conclusion.
 The strength of the argument depends on how much evidence you have and how representative it is.

 Essay example: An essay arguing that later school start times improve student performance cites multiple studies across different districts and age groups, then concludes that the pattern is consistent enough to support the policy claim.

-Watch for: A single piece of evidence is not an inductive argument, it's an anecdote.
-You need breadth and variety in your evidence for the inductive reasoning to hold.
+Watch for: A single piece of evidence is not an inductive argument; it's an anecdote.
+You need breadth and variety in your evidence for the inductive reasoning to hold. |

-3. Causal Reasoning in Argumentative Essays
+3. What Is Causal Reasoning in an Argumentative Essay?

-Causal reasoning claims that one thing directly causes another.
-This is one of the most common types of claim in argumentative essays and one of the most commonly done badly.
-Correlation is not causation, establishing genuine causation in an essay requires showing temporal order (X happened before Y), a consistent relationship controlling for other factors, and a plausible mechanism explaining why X causes Y.
+Correlation is not causation: establishing genuine causation requires showing temporal order (X happened before Y), a consistent relationship controlling for other factors, and a plausible mechanism explaining why X causes Y.

 How it shows up in an argumentative essay: Any thesis that says "X leads to Y," "X is responsible for Y," or "X is driving Y" is making a causal argument.
 The essay needs evidence that satisfies all three requirements above, not just a correlation.

 Essay example: An argumentative essay claiming that social media use causes anxiety in teenagers needs to show: studies where social media use preceded the anxiety (not the reverse), a correlation that holds when controlling for pre-existing conditions, and a psychological mechanism explaining the link.
-Without all three, the argument is correlation dressed as causation.
+Without all three, the argument is correlation dressed as causation. |

-4. Statistical Reasoning in Argumentative Essays
+4. What Is Statistical Reasoning in an Argumentative Essay?

 How it shows up in an argumentative essay: When you cite a study, a survey, or a data set as evidence for your claim, you're making a statistical argument.
-The essay needs to show the source, the sample, the methodology, and critically, why this particular statistic is relevant to this particular claim.
+The essay needs to show the source, the sample, the methodology, and, critically, why this particular statistic is relevant to this particular claim.

-Essay example: An argumentative essay on college mental health support that cites "70% of college students experience significant academic stress" needs to show: where that figure comes from, how "significant" was defined, when the study was conducted, and how it directly supports the specific policy claim the essay is making.
+Essay example: An argumentative essay on college mental health support that cites "70% of college students experience significant academic stress" needs to show: where that figure comes from, how "significant" was defined, when the study was conducted, and how it directly supports the specific policy claim the essay is making. |

-5. Argument from Authority in Argumentative Essays
+5. What Is Argument from Authority in an Argumentative Essay?

 How it shows up in an argumentative essay: Every time you cite a study, a government report, an expert opinion, or an institutional position, you're using argument from authority.
 The key question is whether your source is the right authority for this specific claim.